Passim Monday Discovery Series

 Dec 10th: George Jackson & Patrik Ahlberg and The Faux Paws

-Jan 14th: Ken Waldman & The Corey Laitman Trio
+Jan 14th: Ken Waldman & The Secret Visitors and The Corey Laitman Trio

 The Discovery Series is a monthly event sponsored by Nine Athens Music to bring new artists into the Passim community.
 Through the Discovery Series, we provide a platform to connect new artists with a music-loving audience.
 These artists may be brand new to the club or may have performed at our campfire. festivals, but the Discovery Series features artists in a room filled with our dedicated members.